ssypchenko/GG1MapChooser/README.md

     <li><strong>Player Count Thresholds</strong> - Specify minimum and maximum player counts for maps to be included in the vote.</li>
     <li><strong>Map Weights</strong> - Randomly selects maps to vote for the next map with configurable weights.
 The higher the weight, the more likely the map will be included in the vote list.</li>
     <li><strong>Admin Commands</strong> - Includes commands for admins to start voting, to vote if players want to change the map, and to simply change the map.</li>
+    <li><strong>Map load at the game end</strong> - If this set in the config, plugin will be responsible for the load of the winning in vote map.</li>
 </ul>

 <h2>Configuration Files</h2>